Gioni06/cv/README.md

 [Github] &emsp;
 [Dribbble] &emsp;

 👋 Hi, I'm Jonas.
-Thank's for coming by.
+Thanks for coming by.

 I'm a senior software engineer with a strong focus on modern front-end development and architecture.
 I'm with Northern Data AG to help with scaling our engineering team and create a custom-tailored solution to manage our data center operations across the globe.